mavryk-network/mavryk-protocol/docs/developer/testing.rst

 Tezt integration and regression tests
   New Tezt tests will be included automatically in the CI.
-  To rebalance the Tezt batches, run (from the root of the Octez repository):
+  To rebalance the Tezt batches, run (from the root of the Mavkit repository):
   ``make && dune exec tezt/tests/main.exe -- --record tezt/test-results.json``

 The OCaml package tests (Alcotest & QCheck)